 Students whose first language is not English and who have not earned a high school diploma or GED in the United States may be required to take the English placement test, also known as the Levels of English Proficiency (LOEP) Test.
 International students may be required to take the LOEP if they have not scored at least 500 on the Test of English as a Foreign Language (TOEFL) paper test, 173 on the computerized version or 70 on the internet-based TOEFL.

-The LOEP helps BHCC place students in an appropriate level in noncredit Basic English as a Second Language (BESL) courses or Academic English as a Second Language (ESL) courses.
-For more information, visit Room B118 or call 617-228-2468.
+The LOEP helps BHCC place students in an appropriate level in noncredit Basic English Language Learning (BELL) courses or Academic English Language Learning (ELL) courses.
+For more information, visit Room B118 or call 617-228-2377.

 Once you are accepted as a new student, you will receive a New Student Enrollment Checklist, including step-by-step directions to finish enrolling.
 These include instructions for logging onto myBHCC and your BHCC email.